smfm-project/sen2mosaic/docs/setup.rst

 This toolset is written for use in Linux.

-You will need acess to a PC or server with at least:
+You will need access to a PC or server with at least:

-* 8 GB of RAM to process Sentinel-2 data to level 2A
+* 8 GB of RAM to run sen2cor.
-* 32 - 128 GB of RAM to process Sentinel-2 data to level 3A (depending on how many images you aim to combine).
+* 32 - 128 GB of RAM to run sen2three (depending on how many images you aim to combine).

 Installing Anaconda Python
 --------------------------